-Head to the Welsh coast & Llangrannog; home of the Giant Bica’s tooth!
+Head to the Welsh coast & Llangrannog; home of the Bica the Giant’s tooth!
 Fast valleys, remote Welsh mountains, old mining towns; it’s all there!
 Descend the Devil’s Staircase and climb his Elbow #wills_hills galore!

 WHERE:Felix Road Adventure Playground